Discovering the Power of Data and Research

 HW: For the past three-and-a-half years, I have worked for a non-profit organization, NCWIT, that works to get more women in computing.
 This has been an amazing experience and I have been able to apply what I’ve been learning in the classroom to my job.
 In addition, I have been able to work for two amazing women who truly care about me inside and outside of work.

 The INFO program has become such a close-knit community––I went through all four years of my classes with basically the same group of students.
 Because of this, we were able to grow and evolve together and become so close over the years.
-For my senior capstone course this semester, I walked into the class and knew all 24 students by name.
-This is not the case for many of the other majors on campus and I am so glad to have that experience.
+For my senior capstone course in the spring, I walked into the class and knew all 24 students by name.
+This is not the case for many of the other majors on campus and I am so glad to have had that experience.

-NE: What is your plan after graduation?
+NE: What are your post-graduation plans?
 Where do you see yourself in the next five years?